California State Grange Center for Agricultural Arts

 The core program, to be launched in 2015, will consist of three 3-month terms that will prepare the whole farmer, including curriculum on agricultural production skills, industrial arts, marketing and business skills essential to a profitable farm.

-The Grange Farm School will host its first Practicum Students in 2014.
-These work-study students will participate in the development of the Grange Farm at historic Ridgewood Ranch, while learning about sustainable, holistic, and integrated farming techniques.
-Practicum Students earn college credits through Mendocino College and have the option to live on site.
+The Grange Farm School hosted its Practicum Students in 2014.
+These field study students participated in the development of the Grange Farm at historic Ridgewood Ranch, while learning about sustainable, holistic, and integrated farming techniques.
+Practicum Students earn college credits for internships through Mendocino College, and have the option to live on site.

-Students will be operating a 2 acre plot with row crops for market, tending both layer and broiler chickens, building fences and infrastructure, installing irrigation systems, and more.
-Other significant tasks will include building the infrastructure for the school, including renovating the school house, building student facilities such as housing, outdoor kitchen, and student bath-house with greywater system.
+Students operate a 2 acre plot with row crops for market, tend both layer and broiler chickens, build fences and infrastructure, install irrigation systems, and more.
+Other significant tasks will include building the infrastructure for the school, including student facilities such as housing, an outdoor kitchen, a student bath-house with greywater system, a tractor shed, and a processing room.

 Expectations: Practicum students are expected to work an average of 25 hours per week on projects supporting the farm.
 Concurrent enrollment in Work Experience Education program with Mendocino College or a similar program is required.
 The Farm will cover registration costs at Mendocino College.
 Tuition is $2,000 per 3-month term, and many scholarships are available.
 Students have the option to live on-site for $1,000 per 3-month term.
 Housing includes a shared kitchen, bath, library, and commons.
 Students are provided with individual sleeping space in wall tents on platforms surrounding the house.
 Food will include basic staples and farm goods for three meals per day.
 Cooking and cleaning chores will be shared.